-As clean energy standards and net-zero commitments accelerate across the United States, utilities and other stakeholders are focusing on the transmission challenges associated with achieving these aggressive goals.
+As clean energy standards and net-zero CO2 emission commitments accelerate across the United States, utilities and other stakeholders are focusing on the transmission challenges associated with achieving these aggressive goals.
 Indeed, a robust long-haul high-voltage transmission backbone is the linchpin in our energy transition.
-Integrating large amounts of renewables (on the order of $11 trillion by 2050 per the latest analysis from BNEF) will require significant additional investments in transmission.
-But identifying the right transmission investments in the right locations, at the right scale, can deliver benefits far exceeding the cost of such investments.
+Integrating large amounts of renewables (on the order of $11 trillion by 2050 per the latest analysis from BNEF) will require significant additional investments in Transmission .
+But identifying the right transmission investments in the right locations at the right scale can deliver benefits far exceeding the cost of such investments.

-In this report, we discuss several challenges to transmission development in detail, and we offer a few examples of successes and potential paths forward.
-The United States is transforming its energy system to address the climate crisis, and a modern, robust electric grid will be critical to ensuring the safety, affordability, and reliability of the energy system of the future.
-Investments in transmission will be critical to enabling the increasingly ambitious clean energy goals of utilities, states, and cities across the United States.
+In this report, we discuss several challenges to transmission development in detail, and we offer a few examples of successes and possible viable options.
+The United States is transforming its energy system to address the climate crisis, and a modern, robust electric grid will be critical to ensuring the future energy system’s safety, affordability, and reliability.
+Investments in Transmission will be critical to enabling the increasingly ambitious clean energy goals of utilities, states, and cities.

-Brief (Recent) History of Transmission Development in the United States
+Brief (Recent) History of Transmission Development Planning in the United States

 States: Owners of Transmission Siting Authority